Domain decomposition for entropic unbalanced optimal transport: Numerical experiments

 In Figures \ref{fig:strategies-lebesgue-product-joint} and \ref{fig:strategies-lebesgue-product-scores} we compare the different proposed strategies on a toy problem with $\mu = \nu$ being a homogenous discrete measure on the equispaced grid $X = Y=\{0, \tfrac{1}{N}, ,...,1-\tfrac{1}{N}\}$, for $N = 32$.
 The composite partition $\partA$ is obtained by aggregating neighboring pairs of points into composite cells, $\partB$ is the staggered partition with two singletons $\{0\}$ and $\{1-1/N\}$ at the beginning and the end.
 We set $\lambda = 1$, and $\veps = 2/N^2$ (i.e.~the blur scale $\sqrt{\veps}$ is on the order of the grid resolution).
 The optimal plan will be approximately concentrated along the diagonal with a blur width of a few pixels.
 As initial iterate we choose the product measure $\mu \otimes \nu$.

-Figure \ref{fig:strategies-lebesgue-product-joint} shows both the short and long term behavior of the domain decomposition iterations, while \ref{fig:strategies-lebesgue-product-scores} compares the sub-optimality of the objective over time, where a reference solution was computed with a global Sinkhorn algorithm with very small tolerance.
+Figure \ref{fig:strategies-lebesgue-product-joint} shows both the short and long term behavior of the domain decomposition iterations, while \ref{fig:strategies-lebesgue-product-scores} compares the sub-optimality gap of the objective over the number of iterations, where a reference solution was computed with a global Sinkhorn algorithm with very small tolerance.
+We do not compare the runtime of the different strategies, since their performance on small problems cannot be extrapolated to the large-scale problems in Section \ref{sec:multiscale}.
 In the following we briefly discuss the behavior of each strategy.

 \paragraph{\texttt{sequential}} In Figure \ref{fig:strategies-lebesgue-product-joint} we observe a rapid formation of the diagonal structure, much faster than what we would expect in the balanced case (where we need approximately $N$ iterations, see \cite{asymptotic_domdec_springer}).
 Also unlike in the balanced case, the evolution is not symmetrical, which comes from the order in which the cell problems are solved and their interdependence.
 In terms of iterations, the global score is decreased in a way that is comparable with the best parallel approaches (see Figure \ref{fig:strategies-lebesgue-product-scores}), which makes sense since each cell problem can already react to the changes by the previous cells.
 Of course, due to the sequential nature, a single iteration will require much more time.
 We attribute the slight increment of the score around iteration $k = 30$ to the inexact solution of the Sinkhorn subproblem.